AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/set-up-workfront/configure-system-defaults/configure-resource-mgmt-preferences.md

 role: Admin
 exl-id: 7cde2238-cb34-4bee-baba-69d256a3912d
 ---
-# Configure Resource Management preferences
+# Configure [!UICONTROL Resource Management] preferences

 <!--Linked to lots of articles for resource planning and LINKED TO CONTEXT SENSITIVE HELP - DO NOT CHANGE OR REMOVE!</p>
 Edit the first part, once they add more settings in the Res Management Preferences - right now, only the FTE calculation is the
 -->

-As an [!DNL Adobe Workfront] administrator you can configure the Resource Management Preferences for your system.
-These Resource Management preferences determine how user availability or capacity and FTE are calculated for the [!DNL Workfront] resource scheduling and planning tools.
+As an [!DNL Adobe Workfront] administrator you can configure the [!UICONTROL Resource Management] Preferences for your system.
+These                  preferences determine how user availability or capacity and FTE are calculated for the [!DNL Workfront] resource scheduling and planning tools.

 For information about planning and scheduling resources in [!DNL Workfront], see [Get started with Resource Management](../../../resource-mgmt/resource-mgmt-overview/get-started-resource-management.md).